 Since before Sir Ernest Rutherford 'split' the atom early in the twentieth century, Kiwis have been discovering and inventing things.
 Many of these inventions have literally been created in a backyard.

-While frozen meat, the Hamilton Jet boat, and the bungy jump are probably our most famous Kiwi inventions, there are many others.
+While shipping frozen meat across the globe, the Hamilton Jet boat, and the bungy jump are probably our most famous Kiwi achievements and inventions, there are many others.
 New Zealanders are also responsible for the tranquilliser gun, seismic 'base' isolators (rubber and lead blocks which minimise earthquake damage), electric fences, the fastest motorbike in the world, freezer vacuum pumps, stamp vending machines, wide-toothed shearing combs, and the electronic petrol pump--to name a few!

 New Zealand has a low population density and spectacular scenery.
 As a result, many New Zealanders have a love of their landscape and the outdoors.